Lost Moon: The Untold Story of Jim Lovell and Apollo 13

 Lost Moon: The Perilous Voyage of Apollo 13, co-written by Jim Lovell and Jeffrey Kluger, was first published in 1994.
 The book provides an in-depth account of the harrowing events that unfolded during the Apollo 13 mission, told from Lovell’s perspective as the commander of the spacecraft.
 The book’s publication helped to bring the incredible story of Apollo 13 to a new generation of readers, and its impact has been felt in various ways:

-• Renewed interest in the Apollo program: The book sparked a resurgence of interest in the history of the Apollo program and its achievements, helping to preserve this vital period of human exploration for future generations.
+• Renewed interest in the Apollo program: The book sparked a resurgence of interest in the Apollo program’s history and achievements, helping to preserve this vital period of human exploration for future generations.

 • Film adaptation: Lost Moon served as the basis for the critically acclaimed film Apollo 13, which grossed over $355 million at the box office and won two Academy Awards.